 Abstract

 The biodiversity of deserts is becoming increasingly threatened from global change including the introduction of invasive species.
-Desert shrubs are foundation species that can facilitate plant communities, but this can also benefit exotic species.
-Previous research has explored the reciprocal costs of facilitation on the reproduction of benefactors.
-However benefactor recruitment of exotics is critical knowledge gap for understanding resilience in high-stress ecosystems.
-We tested the hypothesis that the recruitment of benefactor shrubs is reduced by the invasive grasses that they facilitate and this effect increases when resources are relatively more limited.
-In the San Joaquin Desert of California, we measured the spatial association of the native shrub Ephedra californica with the non-native grass Bromus madritensis.
-We also collected seed and conducted greenhouse trials by growing E. californica in different environmental conditions and with different B. madritnesis densities.
-In the field, E. californica facilitated B. madritnesis within their canopy, but the two species were negatively associated at the landscape-level.
-In greenhouse trials, E. californica was negatively impacted by shade, but was tolerant of low water, disturbance, and variable soil substrates.
-Increasing densities of B. madritensis reduced the recruitment rate of E. californica, but other limitations did not mediate this effect.
-The hypothesis that the potential recruitment of a benefactor species can be influenced by non-native protégé species was supported and this explains association patterns at the landscape-level.
+Desert shrubs are foundation species that can facilitate plant communities, but these ecological interactions can also benefit exotic species.
+The reciprocal costs of facilitation on the reproduction of benefactors has been examined through flowering and seed production?
+But not recruitment of the native benefactors with competing exotics?
+Is that what you mean>.
+We tested the hypothesis that the recruitment of benefactor shrubs is reduced by the presence of similar life-staged invasive grasses or something like – ie I think you need to be specific that is seed-seed interactions tested onwards - that they facilitate and this effect increases when resources are relatively more limited be more specific here too – that increasing water limitation shifts interactions to higher intensities of competition?.
+In the San Joaquin Desert of California, we measured the spatial association of the native shrub Ephedra californica with the non-native grass Bromus madritensis – or flip?
+Did you measure brome with shrubs or baby shrubs with brome?.
+We also collected seed, and we did greenhouse trials with E. californica and B. madritnesis at 5 densities and at 3 water levels or whatever etc..
+In the field, E. californica facilitated B. madritnesis within their canopy, but the two species were negatively associated at the landscape-level at scales of ...
+In greenhouse trials, E. californica was negatively impacted by shade, but this species was tolerant of low water, disturbance, and variable soil substrates.
+Increasing densities of B. madritensis siginificantly? reduced the recruitment rate of E. californica, and other limitations did not mediate this effect.
+The hypothesis that the potential recruitment of a benefactor species can be influenced by non-native protégé species was supported and this explains the association patterns at the landscape-level.
 Desert shrubs are relatively tolerant species of low-resource availability, but invasive grass cover can disrupt this tolerance and thus threaten the fundamental functioning of these systems.

+Keywords: facilitation, positive interactions, trade-offs, costs, net interactions, exotic species, invasion, competition, recruitment, deserts, benefactor species

 Introduction